WRGT-TV: History

 That day, WRGT-DT1's programming was replaced with the MyNetworkTV/Dabl schedule formerly on 45.2, with TBD moving to 45.5 to 45.2 and the 45.6 Stadium subchannel going dark, as it moved to 45.5.
-On April 19, 2021, MyNetworkTV and Stadium programming then moved from 45.1 to 22.3, with Comet shifting to that position, and Antenna TV shifting from 22.3 to 45.3; since then, WRGT's main channel has exclusively carried Dabl.
+On September 20, 2021, MyNetworkTV and Stadium programming then moved from 45.1 to 22.3, with Comet shifting to 45.5, and Antenna TV shifting from 22.3 to 45.3; since then, WRGT's main channel has exclusively carried Dabl.

 On August 2, 2025, the station flipped to a Roar affiliate.

 Newscasts

 As a Fox affiliate, WRGT-TV broadcast 17 1/4 hours of locally produced newscasts each week (with 3 1/4 hours each weekday and 30 minutes each on Saturdays and Sundays).

 In 1998, WRGT-TV started its nightly 10 o'clock newscast, now known as Fox 45 News at 10, using sister station WKEF's existing news team.
 In the February 2006 sweeps period, the station's 10 o'clock news was the fastest growing local broadcast in the Dayton market, on certain nights, sometimes winning the time slot.
 Until 2007, there was direct 10 o'clock news competition from WHIO-TV's Time Warner Cable-only Miami Valley Channel.
 There was no over-the-air competition until August 18, 2007, when NBC affiliate WDTN began to produce a nightly 10 o'clock newscast on CW affiliate WBDT; this beat WRGT-TV's show in Dayton's metered market household ratings on the 26th day of its broadcast.

 On June 12, 2006, WKEF began airing a weekday morning program from 5 to 7, called ABC 22 Good Morning.
 On the same day, WRGT-TV began airing Fox 45 in the Morning from 7 to 9 a.m. weekdays.
 In August 2008, WKEF began producing a 6:30 p.m. newscast for WRGT-TV, airing on weeknights against the national news broadcasts on the "Big Three" stations.

 On July 9, 2019, the station rebranded its news operation as Dayton 24/7 Now, sharing that brand with WKEF.
 It introduced streaming apps and a social media presence with the same name and redirected its former website, www.fox45now.com.
 In addition, it tweaked its graphics to a different variation used by Sinclair stations.